TommesJay/website/source/en/evacuation-simulation-hanse-sail.md

 In addition to a detailed map, which specifies the ways and areas for stalls, rides and fairground people, we also had a high-resolution aerial view of just short before Hanse Sail 2015 available.

 [![Simulation based on aerial view: With and without improvements](/img/referenzen/hanse-istgeo-plangeo.png "Simulation based on aerial view: With and without  improvements")](/img/referenzen/hanse-istgeo-plangeo.png)
-Comparison of the geometry plan with and without measures. *S3* to *S7* are the existing escape routes, *S4a* and *S4b* are the newely planned ones.
+Comparison of the geometry plan with and without measures. *S3* to *S7* are the existing escape routes, *S4a* and *S4b* are the newly planned ones.

 [![Qounts](img/associates/qounts.png)](http://www.qounts.com/ "Qounts") {.float-left}

 The aerial view included all stalls and fairground which allowed us a very exciting comparison between the must- and the actual geometry.
-Unexpected, but very gratifying: A complete evacuation with the real geometry is even 8% faster than with the plan geometry, because an important exit was in fact wider than in the plan.
+Unexpected, but very gratifying: A complete evacuation with the real geometry is even 8% faster than with the planned geometry, because an important exit was in fact wider than in the plan.

 In order to make reliable predictions, good input data for simulations are essential.